Dining near Captain’s Walk and around Hilton Head

 The French Bakery & European Cuisine

 This is one of our favorite breakfast places on Hilton Head.
 I can get a traditional breakfast (eggs, bacon, sausage, toast) and my family can get some omlets, Croque Monsieur or french toast.
 But I can never resist the pastries!
 My favorite (at the moment) is the cinnamon croissant.
 I could easily eat 3 but I limit myself to one.
 They also have lunch, with sandwiches and (if available) a she-crab soup that is outstanding.
+Note – if you decide to box up some pastries to go, be aware that your bill can become pricy very quickly.
+It is very easy to quickly reach $100 in a single box.

 Brand new on the island in 2021, this local restaurant has a small but excellent menu.
 The owners came from the Hamptons and took what they were doing there and adapted it perfectly for Hilton Head.
 Try the grill cheese sandwich for something different!
 It takes a new place a while to grow in popularity because most guests are only here for a week and already have their favorite spots to visit.
 This will make it easier to get a table most nights.
 In the same shopping center with another of our favorites, Gruby’s Deli, it is certainly worth a visit.